elfsternberg/lru-weighted-cache/README.md

 An implementation of an LRU Cache.
 The cache supports 'get', 'put', and pop' operations, all of which are approximately O(1).
 Uses Rust's Robin Hood HashMap under the covers.
-The difference between this one and the one in nightly is that the *values* must be Sized (that is, they must implement a len() function), the HashMap must be instantiated with a pair of usizes: one the largest object the HashMap will accept, and two the maximum number of those objects the HashMap will handle.
+The difference between this implentation and reference implementation is that the *values* must implement the ArbSize trait, which has one function, size().
+The container takes two size arguments, one the largest legal size of an individual item, the other the number of maximally sized objects the cache can hold.

-This cache is meant to support a simple text cache, with the caveat that the over memory usage has a ceiling: Maximum_Entry_Size * Maximum_Number_Of_Maximal_Entries.
-If your largest entry is half the size of the maximum entry size, then you could store twice as many.
-Provided an object to be inserted is below the maximum entry size, insertion will systematically evict least-used entries until there is sufficient room for the object in question.
+The sizes are *arbitrary* and don't actually mean anything.
+The intent is to track the maximum memory used by the container, but that intent is applied by the developer when the size() function is defined, not by the code.

 Also: I wrote this as part of [Monologued](https://elfsternberg.github.com/monologued), so it's part